NCAR/mlso-api-client/docs/usage.rst

 The files can be downloaded, though the ``authenticate`` routine must be called before starting to download files.
 An email address must be registered with the HAO website to download files.
-Use the `registration page`_ mentioned previously to register one.
+Use the `registration page`_ to register one.

 .. _registration page: https://registration.hao.ucar.edu